What is data protection?

 The council processes information about people who either live in North Lincolnshire and, in some cases, about those who live outside the area.

 The Data Protection Act 1998 (DPA) sets out how the council should look after this information if it is considered to be personal information.
 It also provides individuals with certain rights about to their own information.
+Data Protection legislation changes on 25 May 2018 when the General Data Protection Regulation (GDPR) comes into force.

 Information is classed as personal if it could identify you as an individual.